LincolnG4/GoMDF/README.md

-# GoMDF - Read and Write ASAM MDF FILES
+# GoMDF - Read and Write ASAM MF4 FILES
-Go package for reading ASAM MDF files.
+Go package for reading ASAM MF4 files.

 ## Installation
 ⚠️ The package not finalized   !!! ⚠️